yongks85/Common-Services/doc/bootstrap.md

 <br/>

 As your program increase in features and functionality, you can use the assembly scanning functionality. <br/>
-Start by adding a interface inheriting `IAssemblyMarker` in each project you wish the assembly scanning to happen.
+Start by adding a interface inheriting `IAssemblyMarker` in each project you wish the assembly scanning to happen. <br/>
-The scanning will register and classes created inheriting `IModule`
+The scanning will register classes created inheriting `IModule`

 ```csharp
 Setup.UsingContainer()